Exploring Student-AI Interactions in Vibe Coding: Results

-\textbf{\textit{Restarters.}} While prompting was a common behavior across participants, a subset of students (4 out of 19) exhibited a more dramatic interaction pattern: they restarted the entire project using the Replit Agent mid-task.
-We term these students \textit{restarters} (S1, S2, S14, S17).
+\textbf{\textit{Restarters.}} While prompting was a common behavior across participants, a subset of students (4 out of 19) exhibited a rather dramatic prompting pattern: they restarted the entire project using the Replit Agent mid-task.
+We term these students \textit{restarters} (SWE\_1, SWE\_2, CS1\_4, CS1\_7).
 3 out of the 4 \textit{restarters} restarted primarily to simplify their interaction with the AI, citing overwhelming or ambiguous behavior from earlier prompts.
-For instance, one student reflected that they \textit{``asked the Replit to do way too many things,''} making it difficult to identify specific issues.
-Another opted to \textit{``break it down one task at a time''} after experiencing repeated failures.
+For instance, one student reflected that they \textit{``asked the Replit to do way too many things,''}

+making it difficult to identify specific issues (SWE\_1, interview).
+Another opted to \textit{``break it down one task at a time''} after experiencing repeated failures (CS1\_7, think aloud).
 These behaviors suggest that some students use restart strategies not out of failure alone, but as a form of iterative refinement and task decomposition.
-The fourth \textit{restarter} (S2) retained their original prompt but added a sentence to explicitly request a Flask framework over React due to familiarity and perceived simplicity, and they considered their restart as a means of architectural realignment rather than functional simplification.
-In all cases, the restart decision reflected metacognitive awareness about the limitations of debugging through prompting: students had attempted to fix issues in the original prototype but found the bugs unresolvable via continued AI interaction, prompting a fresh start instead.
+The fourth \textit{restarter} (SWE\_2) retained their original prompt but added a sentence to explicitly request a Flask framework over React due to familiarity and perceived simplicity, and they considered their restart as a means of architectural realignment rather than functional simplification.
+This finding highlights a critical point: restart decisions reflected metacognitive awareness about the limitations of debugging through prompting and demonstrated students’ adaptive strategies when existing prototypes became unmanageable.